Manu343726/Manu343726.github.io/_posts/2017-02-11-writing-ast-matchers-for-libclang.markdown

    the cursor.
 If it does, `id()` registers the current cursor in `boundCursors` with the given name.

+Also, I intentionally used my libclang C++ wrapper instead of the libclang C API in the examples.
+The point is that you can build a matchers API for any kind of visitation API, regardless of the backend.

 I think that's all.
 I hope you like this, it has been a loooooot of work in the last two months.